 - 529 plan account number

-- Your name and social security number or Taxpayer Identification Number
+- Your name, and Social Security number or Taxpayer Identification Number

 - The beneficiary’s name and social security number or Taxpayer Identification Number